rammybt/trading_journal/strategic_asset_allocation-india.md

     - Stocks in NSE with (median daily traded value over the last 457 days) >= ₹1cr.
 - Portfolio Size - 15-30.
 - Rebalance Frequency
-    - Monthly.
-    - Rebalance on the last trading day of the month.
+    - Monthly on the last trading day of the month.
 - Allocation
     - 1/2 - As per factor weight.
     - 1/2 - As per equal weight.